BILGI-IE-423/ie423-2024-2025-termproject-aiscream/README.md

 Steps Applied to Each Dataset:

-Missing Values: Imputed using median for numerical columns and mode for categorical ones.
+Missing Values: Imputed using mean for numerical columns and mode for categorical ones.
 Encoding: All categorical variables were label encoded to ensure compatibility with ML models.
 Scaling: Numerical columns were standardized using z-score normalization.
 Train-Test Split: Each dataset was split into training and test sets using an 70-30 ratio.
 All remaining columns are retained in both sets.